 Faulty electrical equipment is a huge problem.
 All electrical equipment in your workspace must be PAT tested to ensure it is safe to use.
 It’s vital that you get a qualified assessor in to check out all your electrical equipment and keep a record of this.

 All businesses need to have the ‘adequate and appropriate’ first aid equipment at hand.
 This can vary depending on the number of employees you have and the nature of your business.
-Common things to be aware of are replenishing stock in the first aid boxes and making sure your designated first aider attends the relevant annual refresher course.
+Common things to be aware of are replenishing stock in the first aid boxes and making sure your designated first aider attends the relevant annual refresher course such as CPR and firstaid training in Toronto.

 If you work in an office environment, then DSE equipment is going to be one of your biggest health and safety areas to think about.
 Employees who are computer based must be encouraged to take regular breaks from their screen and vary their activity.
 Their equipment should be DSE assessed by a qualified assessor in order to make sure that it is fit for purpose for the individual.